Foaly/Qt-Bugs/menu_scaling/README.md

 QML menu scaling bug
 ====================

+This bug was resolved and merged as part of 5.14.3 :)

 This repo is a minimal example showing an error on MacOS 10.13.6 with Qt 5.12.1.
 You can find the bug here: https://bugreports.qt.io/browse/QTBUG-73687